 (a custardy cream with a sauce of hazelnuts, wine and honey) or a sublime

 Day Six: Today our walk is near Lake Trasimeno where, in

 217 BC, the Cathaginians led by Hannibal defeated the Roman army.
-Our walk is through typical
+Along the way

 was one of the largest and most successful ambushes in military history.

-explore or relax before heading back to Cortona.
+explore or relax over a cappuccino before heading back to Cortona.

 bus takes us south

 to the hilltop town of Castiglioncello del Trinoro and from this extremely

 panoramic spot we walk towards La Foce with its spectacular